Maybe staring and questions have more in common than we think…

 When THAT’S the background, approaching a disabled stranger to ask them questions must have seemed uber enlightened, inclusive.
 Talking to us at all was legitimising.
 Acknowledging our existence.

 Lots of disabled people find encouraging openness the best way to navigate an often impossibly hostile world – this is not about that.
-But non-disabled people – pleease stop encouraging questions.
-It’s not a progressive move towards diversity & acceptance.
+But non-disabled people – please stop encouraging questions.
+It’s not a progressive move towards diversity and acceptance.
 It’s the status quo.

-When James started his book it felt like swimming against the tide to be taking on ‘just ask’ as an ideal – I was worried about how it’d be received.
+When James started writing his book What Happened to You? it felt like swimming against the tide to be taking on ‘just ask‘ as an ideal – I was worried about how it’d be received.

 It takes time to dismantle these things.

-But our privacy has to trump others’ curiosity, & I think this is finally breaking into the mainstream.
+But our privacy has to trump others’ curiosity, and I think this is finally breaking into the mainstream.

-[Image description: A photo from the summer.
+[Image description – main image: Text with a cream background reads: Asking questions is NOT the opposite of staring at a disabled person.
+A photo from the summer.
 James – a one-legged father – is sitting on the floor outside, looking at the camera.
 Mainie (age 6) is standing next to him in a floral skirt, she’s pointing at him with a solemn, slightly quizzical look on her face.
-Behind them you can just see 1 year old Viola, who is sitting inside James’s prosthetic leg.
+Behind them you can just about see 1 year old Viola, who is sitting inside James’s prosthetic leg.
 It is not a boat.
-But she is trying to row it nonetheless.
-Text with a cream background reads: Asking questions is NOT the opposite of staring at a disabled person.]
+But she is trying to row it nonetheless.]